dipranjan/opensourcemlbook/_sources/contents/Reinforcement Learning/Finite Markov Decision Processes/Finite Markov Decision Processes.md

 An environment satisfies the Markov property if its state signal compactly summarizes the past without degrading the ability to predict the future.
 This is rarely exactly true, but often nearly so; the state signal should be chosen or constructed so that the Markov property holds as nearly as possible.
-In this book we assume that this has already been done and focus on the decisionmaking
+Here we assume that this has already been done and focus on the decisionmaking
 problem: how to decide what to do as a function of whatever state signal is available.
 If the Markov property does hold, then the environment is called a Markov decision process (MDP).
 A finite MDP is an MDP with finite